Patterns in Sinai's walk: Making a vessel---the lower bound

-for all small enough $\eps>0$. \end{lemma} The proof of this topological lemma is postponed to Section \ref{s.topology}.
-In light of this Lemma, it suffices to give a lower bound on the probability that for $B$ two sided Brownian motion, $m(x_B)$ is close to $\mhx$ in the large deviation regime.
+The proof of this topological lemma is postponed to Section~\ref{s.topology}.
+In light of this lemma, it suffices to give a lower bound on the probability that for $B$ two-sided Brownian motion, $m(x_B)$ is close to $\mhx$ in the large deviation regime.
 In fact, we will do this for a more restrictive set, namely for the event that $x_B$ is close in the Skorokhod topology to $\phx$.

 Recall the Skorokhod topology on left continuous paths on $[0,\infty)$ with right limits.
 We call a set $A$ of these paths an $[a,b]$-Skorokhod neighborhood of $f$ if it is the inverse image of a Skorokhod neighborhood of $f|[a,b]$ under the restriction map.